 Mobile earth stations in the mobile-satellite service operating in the bands 1 631.5-1 634.5 MHz and 1 656.5-1 660 MHz shall not cause harmful interference to stations in the fixed service operating in the countries listed in No. 5.359.
 (WRC-97)

-The use of the band 1 645.5-1 646.5 MHz by the mobile-satellite service (Earth-to-space) and for inter- satellite links is limited to distress and safety communications (see Article 31).
+The use of the frequency band 1 645.5-1 646.5 MHz by the mobile-satellite service (Earth-to-space) and for inter- satellite links is limited to distress, urgency and safety communications (see Article 31).
+(WRC-23)

 Transmissions in the band 1 646.5-1 656.5 MHz from aircraft stations in the aeronautical mobile (R) service directly to terrestrial aeronautical stations, or between aircraft stations, are also authorized when such transmissions are used to extend or supplement the aircraft-to-satellite links.